 What is the Trade Efficiency Rule?

 The trade efficiency rule is an economic paradigm where all producers in a global economy specialize in the production of one good.
-The premise of the rule is that doing so will enable manufacturers to become “experts” at production and thus will be able to produce a given good at a lower cost than a non-specialized producer.
+The premise of the rule is that doing so will enable manufacturers to become “experts” at production and thus be able to produce a given good at a lower cost than a non-specialized producer.

 As a result, the price of the good will decrease since the focus on manufacturing will allow producers to charge less and remain profitable.
 In an ideal global economy, there would be a production specialist nation for each major good.
 Thus, goods in the economy would generally be cheaper to produce and more affordable for consumers.

-How can the Trade Efficiency Rule be measured?
+How can the Trade Efficiency Rule be Measured?

 The degree to which a nation observes the trade efficiency rule for one particular good can be measured by taking a look at that its production-possibilities frontier.
 A nation’s production-possibilities frontier will show us how many units of certain goods it is able to produce given its constraints on available labor and capital.
-More specifically, the slope of that nation’s production-possibilities frontier will dictate which goods the nation is better at producing than the other.
+More specifically, the slope of that nation’s production-possibilities frontier will dictate which goods the nation is better at producing than other nations.